ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 ### Add

-- Tests need to be written for weekly, daily, and multi-day timesteps for Date functionality.
+- Tests need to be written for weekly, daily, and multi-day time steps for Date functionality.

 ## 2019-06-14